Kishan0705/Kishan-SQL-Portfolio/README.md

 # </>  Kishan Soni - SQL Portfolio

-### Data is everywhere, but making sense of it is an art and that’s where SQL comes in.
-This portfolio is a showcase of my journey mastering SQL, solving real-world problems, and continuously pushing the boundaries of data exploration.
+### This portfolio is a showcase of my journey mastering SQL, solving real-world problems, and continuously pushing the boundaries of data exploration.

 ## 📌 Portfolio Sections